Bill Clinton Once Called the White House Movie Theater the ‘Best Perk’ of the Job. It Was Destroyed This Week

 - With oversight agencies closed during the government shutdown and the National Capitol Planning Commission chaired by Will Scharf, officials say the commission approves construction but not demolition, raising legal questions.

-Donald Trump might have built a real estate empire all through his life, but when it comes to constructing a ballroom at the White House, he is following the typical style of Indian projects.
-From demolishing a legacy structure like the East Wing, to starting without approval to cost escalation, it has all the hallmarks of an Indian construction project.
+Donald Trump might have built a real estate empire all through his life, but when it comes to constructing a ballroom at the White House, the US President is following the typical style of Indian projects.
+From summoning a bevy of bulldozers to starting without approval to cost escalation, it has all the hallmarks of an Indian construction project.

 Coverage Details